 5.4 Caribou Creek Lodge:

-Near the Narrow Hills Provincial Park, there is a famous lodge called Caribou Creek Lodge.
-They provide very good services.
 It is a well-rated establishment.
 Visitors can easily book their cabins and stay here.
 They also have a parking lot.
-They also provide a dining room for long-weekend tourists.
+They also provide a dining room for long weekend tourists.

 5.5 Candle Lake:

-Candle Lake takes an hour to reach from the park.
+Candle Lake takes an hour to reach from the Park.
 It is located on the east side of the Narrow Hills Provincial Park.
 They offer several campgrounds and cabin rental options.

 5.6 Christopher Lake: